MrYsLab/s3-extend/docs/cpx_blocks.md

 # The Circuit Playground Express Blocks

-The blocks consist of a set of **HAT** blocks that have a bump at the left top, **boolean** blocks that have pointed ends, **reporter** blocks that are rounded in shape, and **command** blocks that are rectangular in shape.
+The blocks consist of a set of **HAT** blocks with a bump at the left top, **boolean** blocks that have pointed ends, **reporter** blocks that are rounded in shape, and **command** blocks that are rectangular in shape.